Where to buy a new car

 - You probably won’t be able to part-exchange when selling your old caropens in new window.

-- Some brokers may not be able to offer as wide a choice of cars as a dealership, or the full list of optional extras.
+- Some brokers might not be able to offer as wide a choice of cars as a dealership, or the full list of optional extras.

 - If you buy a pre-registered car you’re in effect its second owner, which can affect the car’s value when you come to sell it.

-- Brokers can’t offer the face-to-face service that a dealer provides.
+- Brokers can’t offer the face-to-face service a dealer provides.

 - You can’t test drive the car, so would need to go to a main dealer to do this.

 Find out when to buy a new or used car so you make the most of dealers’ seasonal offers.